jreading/RPlusBuildScript/README.md

 RPlusBuildScript
 ================

 A modular js and Compass grunt build script for ResponsivePlus sites.

+There are two profiles created from source files: Mobile (high latency/low cache) and Non-Mobile (low latency/high cache)

+Mobile:

+*   Modules and their dependencies are bundled and stripped of AMD as *.thin files for mobile.
+*   Css files contain base64 encoded images.
+*   Core file is concatenated from config.core.thin

+Non-Mobile:

+*   Core file is concatenated from config.core.min including require.js for async loading in the client.

 clone repo and run: